 - Adds a step to connect to UCI

 VPN service can be connected from any off-campus Internet location or UCInet Mobile Access (wireless) network.
-It will not work from the campus dial-in modems or any host on campus.
+It will not work from any host on campus.

 UCI has two types of VPN tunnels, a “split” tunnel and a “full” tunnel.